nadintamer/Twitter/README.md

 * [X] Retweets are displayed as the original tweet with a retweet note, like in the Twitter app
 * [X] A user's profile information and timeline are displayed on a user detail view
+* [X] User can view uncropped version of an image by tapping on it, like in the Twitter app

 ## Video Walkthrough